Skip to Main Content

 The MSJC Libraries provide students free access to textbooks and faculty-reserved course materials.
 Some textbooks may be available for students to borrow.
 Call 951-346-2292 or text 951-783-4977 to inquire.

-The libraries try to purchase copies of textbooks and other required books.
-However, the libraries usually do not have dedicated textbook funding or a complete list of required materials so cannot guarantee that all textbooks are available.
+The Libraries try to purchase copies of textbooks and other required books.
+However, the Libraries usually do not have dedicated textbook funding or a complete list of required materials so cannot guarantee that all textbooks are available.

 Most textbooks are held on open shelving for student self-service.
 Specialized reserve materials that cannot easily be shelved or that are limited for use only by students in designated courses are held behind the Circulation Desk.
 Students and faculty must present ID to check out reserve items, typically for 2 hours inside the library only.
 Examples of reserve materials include: